tlieva/JPM-branch-optimization-project/README.md

 We were provided with  Chase Bank data for retail deposits (i.e. mainly checking and savings accounts) at the branch level from 2010 to 2016.
 This includes information on locations across the United States, the date in which the branch was established, and acquired date if applicable.

-## Methodology
+## Summary of Methodology
-**Summary of approach:** To develop appropriate optimization strategies, we looked to identify underperforming branches under JPMorgan Chase & Co by segmenting the deposit data provided by the firm by state, county, and city.
-Performance will be measured by analyzing the year-over-year, share of segments, total and average deposits at each segment level to identify the underperforming branches that require further evaluation to increase optimization.
-Appropriate recommendations are to be provided based on identification of underperforming branches at JPMorgan Chase & Co.
+To develop appropriate optimization strategies, we looked to identify underperforming branches under JPMorgan Chase & Co by segmenting the deposit data provided by the firm by state, county, and city.
+Performance was to be measured by analyzing the year-over-year, share of segments, total and average deposits at each segment level to identify the underperforming branches that require further evaluation to increase optimization (list of key performance indicators can below).
+Appropriate recommendations were provided based on identification of underperforming branches at JPMorgan Chase & Co.

-Data cleaning and processing was completed via Structured Query Language (SQL)-based queries in SAS analytical software whereby duplicate records and outliers were removed from the raw dataset.
-This was determined by identifying the upper outer limit of the interquartile range which excluded the extreme outliers from the dataset with deposits from 2010 to 2016 totalling to greater than $2,000,000.
+Data cleaning and processing was completed using Structured Query Language (SQL)-based queries in SAS analytical software whereby duplicate records and outliers were removed from the raw dataset.
+This was determined by **identifying the upper outer limit of the interquartile range** which excluded the extreme outliers from the dataset with deposits from 2010 to 2016 totalling to greater than $2,000,000.

 Furthermore, branches that have not been active over the last seven years from 2010 to 2016 with deposits totalling to less than $10 were also removed from the final analytical file.

-The final processed data was exported from SAS into an Excel file for further modeling and forecasting in Tableau.
-Data at the data source level was pivoted to accurately display time series calculations, and generate yearly growth rates, segment shares and average deposits using table calculations.
+The final processed data was exported as Excel file for further modeling and forecasting in Tableau.
+Data at the data source level was pivoted to accurately display time series calculations, and generate yearly growth rates, segment shares and average deposits in Tableau.

-**Applications used:** SAS, Tableau
+**Applications used:** SQL-SAS, Tableau

 ### Key Performance Indicators